-1 The thesis is:
+The thesis is:

 One can construct a mapping between Hilbert space and the class of all logics if the latter is defined as the set of all well-orderings of some relevant set (or class).
 That mapping can be further interpreted as a mapping of all states of all quantum systems, on the one hand, and all logics, on the other hand.
 The collection of all states of all quantum systems is equivalent to the world (the universe) as a whole.
 Thus that mapping establishes a fundamentally philosophical correspondence between the physical world and universal logic by the meditation of a special and fundamental structure, that of Hilbert space, and therefore, between quantum mechanics and logic by mathematics.
-Hilbert space can be interpreted as the free variable of "quantum information" and any point in it, as a value of the same variable as "bound" already.
-Furthermore, Hilbert space can be considered as that generalization of arithmetic, which is able to ground all mathematics possibly in a complete and consistent way, if the positive integers are substituted by the corresponding qubits constituting Hilbert space.
-This implies a one-to-one mapping between the transfinite ordinal numbers and the points of Hilbert space.
-Thus the correspondence between the physical world and universal logic can be extended to set theory and arithmetic founding mathematics in a kind of neo-Phytagoreanism.
+Furthermore, Hilbert space can be interpreted as the free variable of "quantum information" and any point in it, as a value of the same variable as "bound" already.

-2 A short comment of the thesis and its history:
+A short comment of the thesis and its history:

 Hegel is who introduced logic as ubiquitous and omnipresent and even as the synonym of ontology.
 Unfortunately, he did this in an unclear, complicated, inconsistent, intuitive and even mystical way.
-He developed a special kind of "logic of contradictions" called "dialectic logic" by him and opposed to the usual and traditional understanding of logic, which he designated as "formal logic".
-In addition, the so-called dialectic logic was compromised and discredited as an important part of the totalitarian state ideology of "marxism-leninism".
+He developed a special kind of "logic of contradictions" called "dialectic logic" by him and opposed to the usual and traditional understanding of logic, which he designated as "formal logic.
+In addition, the so-called dialectic logic was compromised and discredited as an important part of the totalitarian state ideology of the so-called marxism-leninism.

-Hegel's idea can be considered as a form of neo-Pythagoreanism where the ontological position of number is replaced with a "dialectic and logical structure": "thesis - antithesis - synthesis".
+Hegel's idea can be considered as a form of neo-Pythagoreanism where the ontological position of number is replaced with a "dialectic and logical structure": "thesis -antithesis -synthesis".

 Neither science, nor society corresponded to Hegel's idea.
-Dialectic logic could not be founded in a rigorous and mathematical, or properly logical way.
+Dialectic logic could not founded in a rigorous and mathematical, or properly logical way.
 Even more, Hegel opposed logic to dialectic logic to ground the latter ostensibly "logically".
 Thus dialectic logic was misunderstood being incorrectly founded and ahead of its time.

 Quantum mechanics was forced to describe uniformly discrete and smooth motions because the quantity of physical action is discrete for the Planck constant.
 A few fundamental scientific principles turn out to be prejudice and restricted to particular cases.
 "Quantum logics" appeared as the traditional Aristotelian logic of propositions and the corresponding Boolean lattice could also considered as an essential part of that prejudice of scientific common sense.

-The concept of information introduced in different ways by Shannon (1948) and Kolmogorov (1965; 1968) being mathematically isomorphic to the thermodynamic quantity of entropy transfers bridge between artificial technical systems and natural processes: A new science appeared: "cybernetics" (Wienner, 1948).
+The concept of information introduced in different ways by Shannon (1948) and Kolmogorov (1965; 1968) being mathematically isomorphic to the thermo-dynamic quantity of entropy transfers bridge between artificial technical systems and natural processes: A new science appeared: "cybernetics" (Wienner, 1948).
 The conception of quantum information was introduced in the theory of quantum information studying the phenomena of entanglement in quantum mechanics.
-The entanglement was theoretically forecast in the famous papers of Einstein, Podolsky, and Rosen (1935) and independently by Shrödinger (1935) deducing it from Hilbert space, the basic mathematical formalism of quantum mechanics.
+The entanglement was theoretically forecast in the famous papers of Einstein, Podolsky, and Rosen (1935) and independently by Schrödinger (1935), deducing it from Hilbert space, the basic mathematical formalism of quantum mechanics.
 However, the former three demonstrated the forecast phenomenon as the proof of the alleged incompleteness of quantum mechanics.
 John Bell (1964) deduced a sufficient condition as an experimentally verifiable criterion in order to distinguish classical from quantum correlation (entanglement).
 Aspect, Grangier, and Roger (1981; 1982) confirmed experimentally the existence of quantum correlations exceeding the upper limit of the possible classical correlations.
 The theory of quantum information has thrived since the end of the last century in the areas of quantum computer, quantum communication, and quantum cryptography.